attorney755/Tangamakuru/README.md

 ### 🧪 **What You Can Test**

-These credentials are for **testing purposes only**.
-Use them to explore the platform’s features, including:

 - ✅ **Super Admin Dashboard** – View system-wide statistics and manage users
 - ✅ **Create District Admins** – Set up administrators for different districts
 - ✅ **Officer Registration & Approval** – Test officer self-registration and admin approval workflows